brson/rusty-cairo/README.md

 ## Testing

-To run the tests, type:
+To run the tests, type in the terminal:

 ```sh
 make test